bbauska/W3Cx-4of5-thru-May-2024/README.md

 Unzip the archive and follow the included READMEs.
-These examples propose <b>different implementations of the two approaches</b> presented in the previous lecture, and both with an <input type=file> and drag and drop.
+These examples propose <b>different implementations of the two approaches</b> presented in the previous lecture, and both with an &lt;input type=file> and drag and drop.

 The HTML part of the examples is also using a technique, seen during the